jsimplicio/jsimplicio.github.io/_posts/2018-1-1-new-dscout-for-android.md

 ### Objective
 - Update the Android Scout app to conform to the new dscout Diary researcher experience.
-	- Bonus: modernize the Android app's outdated design.
-	- Bonus: implement some aspects of [dscout Live](https://dscout.com/live) in beta.

 ### Designing the Scout experience
 I researched and learned Material Design best practices from [Google's guide on Material Design](https://material.io/design/).